Issac038/Ecommerce-Follow-Along/README.md

 ### MileStone 10
 1. Made a product Schema
-2. Created an end point to wirte the data into DB. i.Cloudinary, mult
+2. Created an end point to wirte the data into DB - Cloudinary, mult